-Measure before you buy!
-It’s critical to know how much space you have to work with.
-Ideally, you want to have 18 inches between the edges of the sofa and the coffee table.
-This keeps it close enough to be convenient but spacious enough for your legs.
-By the way, if you have other seating that flanks to coffee table and needs to be reachable, the same 18-inch guideline applies.
+You need to know how much space you have.
+The recommended space is 18 inches between the edges of the sofa and table.
+This will keep it close enough but also spacious enough for your legs.
+If you have other seating that flanks the coffee table and needs to be reachable, the same 18-inch guideline applies.

-For traffic flow on the other side of the table, you’ll need more than that.
-The best space will be at least 30 inches of room between the coffee table and the wall, any cabinets or other structures.
-In small spaces, sometimes 24 inches can work.
+For traffic flow, you’ll need more space.
+The best space will be at least 30 inches between the coffee table and the wall.
+Cabinets or other structures sometimes need 24 inches.

 Coffee Table Alternatives